 What might Connected look like in practice?

-- The student feels safe and connected

-- Co-regulation occurs

-- A feeling of connectedness is what you get when you feel like you belong in a group, when you are with others of your
+The student feels safe and connected Co-regulation occurs A feeling of connectedness is what you get when you feel like you belong in a group, when you are with others of your Attuned listening.

-- Attuned listening.

-Enabled Engaging students in the process of understanding themselves can build social and emotional learning.
-When students know about their qualities, their attributes their talents they can feel good about themselves. and Knowing about their own special story helps students to be a coherent self narrative uild I grow stronger as I learn more about what makes me, me.
-Australian Chilinood Condition Professional Education Services childhood.org.au/training
+Engaging students in the process of understanding themselves can build social and emotional learning.
+When students know about their qualities, their attributes and their talents they can feel good about themselves.
+Knowing about their own special story helps students to build a coherent self narrative I grow stronger as I learn more about what makes me, me.
+Processoral Education Services childhood org autraining